Cattle tyrant: Subspecies and distribution

+The two northern subspecies, partly but not fully separated by the Andes with some overlap in Venezuela, are not very distinct from each other and may be better merged under the older name M. r. flavigularis.

-The species has a disjunct distribution, with the nominate race breeding from northern Argentina and Bolivia to the north-eastern tip of Brazil, and the two other subspecies ranging from Panama to Venezuela and eastern Ecuador.
-The species inhabits drier open and semi-open habitats, and avoided forested and wooded areas.
+The species inhabits drier open and semi-open habitats, and avoids forested and wooded areas.
 It can be found in savannah, pastureland, parkland, agricultural land and even gardens.
-Due to deforestation, the species has recently colonized areas where it was previously absent, such as northeast Ecuador.
+Due to deforestation, the species has recently colonised areas where it was previously absent, such as northeast Ecuador.

 Description

-The cattle tyrant is a highly terrestrial tyrant-flycatcher, 19.5–20 cm long and weighing 29–40 g.
-The plumage of the nominate subspecies is mostly olive-brown above and yellow below.
-The head is grey with a thin eyestripe and a white throat.
+The cattle tyrant is a highly terrestrial tyrant flycatcher, 19.5–20 cm long and weighing 29–40 g.
+The plumage of the nominate subspecies is mostly olive-brown above and yellow below, with a grey head with a thin dark eyestripe and a paler, whitish throat.
 The thin bill and legs are black.
-The two other subspecies vary from the nominate in having a yellow throat.
+The two other subspecies differ from the nominate in having the head less grey, more like the olive-brown of the back, and a yellower throat.

-Behavior
+Behaviour

 Cattle tyrants feed on insects, mostly from the ground.
 It may follow cattle or other large animals for some distance, catching flushed prey, or even hitch rides on these animals, and then snatching flushed prey with a quick sally-flight.
 It may sometimes hawk for insects from a high perch.
 The species is sometimes reported to have a cleaning symbiosis with the large mammals it lives with.
 It takes ticks off mammals only occasionally, but it will sometimes hunt horseflies attempting to land on capybaras.

 Cattle tyrants build bulky nests or steal the nests of rufous-fronted thornbirds.
-3 to 4 eggs are laid and incubated for 14 days.
+Three to four eggs are laid and incubated for 14 days.
 The chicks fledge after 15 days.